July 31st, 2020 | The Signs in Your Career Development.

-Furthermore, while traveling, I used to pay attention to different things than most travelers around me.
+Furthermore, while travelling, I used to pay attention to different things than most travellers around me.
 Rather than reading the prospects for tourists, visiting famous buildings, and trying to taste every local meal, I preferred to go drinking and dancing with the locals.
 I also used to bomb them with questions about their daily lives and their life priorities.

-Altogether, I think that deep inside, I always had interest in people and their life situation more than anything else.
-Even when I chose to study neuroscience, I had a deep belief that my work would help understand human cognition.
-And, potentially, improve on the state of the public mental health.
+Altogether, I think that deep inside, I always had an interest in people and their life situations more than anything else.
+Even when I chose to study neuroscience, I had a deep belief that my work would help me understand human cognition.
+And, potentially, improve the state of public mental health.
 Unfortunately, the reality of this job was very different from what I had thought.
 Yet still, this was my original intention.

 And, I was always writing a lot.
-Even in times when I was writing three Master’s theses at a time, I still used to write in free time.
+Even in times when I was writing three Master’s theses at a time, I still used to write in my free time.
 I was writing in many forms: blogs, diaries, and essays.
-Writing was relaxing to me, and it just made me very happy.
+The writing was relaxing to me, and it just made me very happy.
 Time was always flying so quickly while writing!
-Whenever I sit down to writing in the morning, I know it’s going to be a good day.
-And sometimes I feel that anything that happens in the outer world, only happens so that I have something to write about…
+Whenever I sit down to write in the morning, I know it’s going to be a good day.
+And sometimes I feel that anything that happens in the outer world only happens so that I have something to write about.

 I also always enjoyed teaching and sharing knowledge.
-Even as a 7-year old, I used to teach my 5-year-old sister how to read and write just because it was so joyful to me.
+Even as a 7-year-old, I used to teach my 5-year-old sister how to read and write just because it was so joyful to me.
 I don’t remember one situation when teaching didn’t deliver this internal feeling of joy.
 It was joyful even on the occasions when I was teaching a topic that I wasn’t the most passionate about.
-This view of faces of people who were surprised with something they’d just learned, was just too cool.
+This view of the faces of people who were surprised with something they’d just learned was just too cool.